caller

 Pendinginstance forfuncwhere the queue is running. -

-queue_call–Queue the execution of
+queue_call–A low-level function to queue the execution of

 queue_close–Close the execution queue associated with